RickAllMighty8195/test-grammar/README.md

 ## Test grammar files

-Utility for testing grammar files, used for vscode.
+Utility for testing grammar files, used with vscode.

 #### Usage example